 Our recommendation is to eat some tapas at the Mercado de La Boquería, climb to the viewpoint of the Columbus Monument, enjoy churros with chocolate on the terrace of the famous Cafè de l’Opera, and attend an opera night at the Gran Teatre del Liceu.

 Next to La Rambla is the Raval neighborhood, which, despite its reputation as a “dangerous place,” hides very interesting corners.
-If you want to discover them with an expert guide, be sure to take the Free Tour of El Raval; you won’t regret it!
+La Rambla is the place to dive in to discover the events that took place in Barcelona during the Spanish Civil War.

 The legendary Camp Nou is the largest stadium in Europe and home to FC Barcelona.
 Inaugurated in 1957, it has been home to some of the world’s best football players, such as Ronaldo, Ronaldinho, Maradona, and the incomparable Lionel Messi.